 One of the most famous sub-regions in Lombardy is the Lugana region, which straddles the line between Lombardy and Veneto.
 The Lugana wines are of particularly good quality, thanks to the fact that the vineyards surround the massive Lake Garda, which moderates the temperature.
 The region is known for its Soave, Bardolino, and Valpolicella wines.

 Our Vintage Roots sommelier recommends:

 - Mont’Albano Lugana, made from the Turbiana grape in a small region adjacent to the famous Lake Garda, this refreshing white has intense flavours of lemon and grapefruit.

 - IGT Benaco Bresciano Rebo Mille 1, a beautifully oaked complex red wine with rich blackberry flavours and appetising freshness.

 As the largest island in the Mediterranean Sea, Sicily is the southernmost Italian wine region.
-For two and a half millennia, Sicily has been one of the primary hubs of Mediterranean viticulture.
+For two and a half millennia, Sicily has been one of the primary hubs of Mediterranean viticulture and also among the best Italian wine regions.
 Thanks to its constant sunshine and reliable rainfall, wine production in Sicily has flourished.

 Nero d’Avola is one of Sicily’s most famous wines, though the grape has only been imported to the island in the last century.
 It’s joined by the light, herbal Frappato, and Grillo and Fiano are some of the top white Sicilian varieties.
 The Syrah grown in Sicily is comparable to that of Southern France, particularly the Rhone Valley, with a lovely spice and softness.

-For a bottle of good Sicilian wine, we believe you should try:
+For a bottle of good organic Sicilian wine, we believe you should try: